ecmwf-ifs/field_api/Readme.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. -Dfiat_HAVE_DOUBLE_PRECISION=1 -DUSE_OPENACC=1
 make
 ctest #Optional, will run the tests
 ```

-The library has been tested with the nvhpc toolkit from Nvidia, version 23.3 and is continually tested with newer releases.
+The library has been tested with the nvhpc toolkit from Nvidia, version 23.9 and is continually tested with newer releases.
+It has also been tested on CPU (-DUSE_OPENACC=0) with GCC 12 and Intel 2018.

 # Field API types